 If working independently I use the grid below to help readers with the questions, the closer you get to the bottom right corner the more difficult they get.

 Have you ever struggled to summarise the novel you’re reading?

-You know when someone asks you what the novel you’re reading is about, you think for a while and actually can’t answer?
-This hard because you have to recall a lot of information and condense it into a few words – if you can do this then you understand it well.
+That’s because summarising something is hard.
+You need to recall a lot of information and condense it into a few words.
 If that chapter was a Facebook status or newspaper headline, what would it say?

 If a student can do this, then they’ve understood the text well.

 How do you test your students’ comprehension?